RoutineCheck/blockchain-developer-bootcamp-final-project/README.md

 # Bidding/Buying Function
-The user can choose to buy an NFT at the set price, or bid on that NFT in the dApp and then either enter the bid price to a certain amount, use an advanced option which uses conditional logic to automatically set the best price, or manually input conditions to set the bid price.
+The user can choose to buy the NFT at the set price, or bid on that NFT in the dApp and then either enter the bid price to a certain amount, use an advanced option which uses conditional logic to automatically set the best price, or manually input conditions to set the bid price.

 (The smart contract will use the results of the "view" request to bid using user's Metamask account and NFT marketplace)